 The animal blood sacrifice of the Old Covenant did not have the spirit power to remove sin from human consciousness.
 Consider, by analogy, that an animal blood transfusion cannot be given to a sick human recipient.
 It is incompatible!
 But it was still needed for that time to cover – not remove – sin in accordance with laws that defy human understanding.
 No doubt a temporary covenant put into effect because the fallen son of perdition had marked his territory in some legal fashion.
 But at an appropriate time in human history, GOD sent a perfect Donor born as a man with a perfect Spirit and perfect Blood.
 He sent His Son in an unblemished state to sacrificially and powerfully traverse, cleanse and remove sin from the ailing human consciousness.
-To establish the Holy Spirit in human minds and hearts.
+To establish the Holy Spirit in human minds and hearts for guidance, renewal and transformation.
 The New Covenant!
 Praise the Lord, thank you Jesus.

 New Covenant – Biblical Definition: